ShwePyinnyar/london_housing_analysis/README.md

 - All date-time operations are done using pandas `to_datetime` and `.dt` accessor.
 - Columns `year` and `month` are created dynamically from the `date` column.
 - Aggregations like min, max, and counts are performed using `groupby` and aggregation functions.
-- This analysis helps to observe trends in housing prices and crime rates in London areas over time.